 Are You Ready for Winter Driving?

-Winter driving conditions have arrived.
-It's a good time to make sure you are prepared!
+Winter driving conditions have arrived and now is a good time to make sure you are prepared!

 - Ice scraper, snow brush, rags and paper towels.